ECE8001 - Advanced Computer Architecture (Spring 2012)

-Course description: The course covers advance topics in computer architecture (pipelining, in-order vs. out of order executions, cache and memory hierarchies, Flynn’s taxonomy), and focuses on parallel computer architecture (general purpose multi-cores and graphical processing units).
-In particular, emphasis will be given to both architectural and programmability aspects.
+Course description: The course covers parallel computer architecture (general purpose multi-core and many-core processors, shared and distributed memory systems, clusters).
+Emphasis will be given to both architectural and programmability aspects.

 Basic computer architecture references:

 - J. Hennessy and D. Patterson, “Computer Architecture: A Quantitative Approach,” Fifth edition, Morgan-Kaufmann, 2011 (ISBN: 012383872X)

 - S. Akhter and J. Roberts, “Multi-Core Programming,” Intel Press, 2006 (ISBN: 0976483246)

 - S. W. Keckler, K. Olukotun, H. P. Hofstee, “Multicore Processors and Systems,” Springer ed., 2009 (ISBN: 978-1-4419-0262-7)

 - D. B. Kirk and W. W. Hwu, “Programming Massively Parallel Processors – A Hands-on Approach,” Morgan Kaufmann, 2010 (ISBN: 978-0-12-381472-2)

 - CUDA Toolkit